 Thanks to the pandemic, 2020 felt like a repeat of the same hard day over and over, not unlike the 1993 film “Groundhog Day” starring comedian Bill Murray (or for science-fiction fans, the futuristic “Edge of Tomorrow,” featuring Tom Cruise).

-With vaccines being administered and a new year in progress, the pandemic's end may be on the horizon, but that doesn't change the fact your hospital workforce is tired.
+With many vaccinations already administered and six months into the new year, the pandemic's end may be on the horizon, but that doesn't change the fact your hospital workforce is tired.

 Many have been isolated from families or coworkers, working remotely, enduring long shifts with little sleep.
 Add to that financial pressures and fear for their family's safety—not to mention seeing more death and disease than anyone should have to bear in ten lifetimes.
 All of this put together has left the frontline healthcare workforce mentally, physically, and emotionally drained.